Daniel-Mietchen/events/PIDapalooza.md

 *[About](https://github.com/Daniel-Mietchen/talks/blob/master/PIDapalooza#about)・[Making Ethics data FAIR](https://github.com/Daniel-Mietchen/talks/blob/master/PIDapalooza.md#making-ethics-data-fair)・[Combined poster and demo](https://github.com/Daniel-Mietchen/talks/blob/master/PIDapalooza.md#combined-poster-and-demo)*

-#Making ethics data FAIR
+# Making ethics data FAIR
+## Abstract
 So far, most of the ecosystem of ethical review of past, present and future research is basically hidden.
 This secrecy is a barrier to communicating ethical aspects of research, establishing best practices and standards, and educating researchers and the public about this topic.
 Not surprisingly, it has thus been suggested to ["[m]ake all documentation around ethical approval and consent freely available"](https://doi.org/10.1136/bmj.i4626), which is where persistent (and preferably unique) identifers come in handy.

 Assigning PIDs to important components of the ethical review process (e.g. [IRB](https://en.wikipedia.org/wiki/Institutional_review_board) or other ethics committee, review requests, reviews, IRB decisions) and making that information accessible to humans and machines could pave the way for ethical aspects of research to be included more prominently in research communication.
 For research data, the [FAIR principles](http://dx.doi.org/10.1038/sdata.2016.18) have been established to ensure that data are Findable, Accessible, Interoperable and Reusable.

 The talk itself will be given on the basis of [https://github.com/Daniel-Mietchen/talks/blob/master/PIDapalooza.md](https://github.com/Daniel-Mietchen/talks/blob/master/PIDapalooza.md), which will be continuously expanded until the event takes place, and possibly thereafter.

-##Background
+## Examples from the literature
-  - examples (emphasis added to highlight opportunities for using PIDs):
+  - emphasis added to highlight opportunities for using persistent identifiers:
     - ["The **proposed investigation** received the **approval** of the **Ethics Committee of the United Oxford Hospitals**."](https://doi.org/10.1111/j.1365-2044.1971.tb04793.x)
     - ["The **study** was approved by the **ethics committee** of **the hospital**, and **the patients** gave **informed consent**."](https://doi.org/10.1056/NEJM199010113231505)
     - ["The **project** was **approved** by **two local Ethics Committees and one national committee"**](https://doi.org/10.1177/030006057300100505)